Tunable liquid-solid hybrid thermal metamaterials with a topology transition: Results

-For comparison, we give the distributions of the heat flux and temperature in Figs.~2E-G for the reference system under the same external hydraulic pressure and temperature setup.
+For comparison, we give the distributions of the heat flux and temperature in Figs.~\ref{F2}{\it E-G} for the reference system under the same external hydraulic pressure and temperature setup with Figs.~\ref{F2}{\it B-D}.
 In the background region ($\Omega_3$), our device has nearly the same heat flux and temperature distributions as those in the reference system.
 In contrast, the heat flux and temperature profiles are substantially manipulated in the metamaterial region $\Omega_2$ and in the core region $\Omega_1$.
 These results demonstrate the continuous tunability and the power of the hybrid thermal metamaterial in the manipulation of heat.

-When $\Delta P$ is large, thermal convection is dominant (see Fig.~2H) which leads to significant thermal concentration effect.
+When $\Delta P$ is large, thermal convection is dominant (see Fig.~\ref{F2}{\it H}) which leads to significant thermal concentration effect.
 In this regime, the isotherm line is pushed close to the cold terminal, and the temperature of the core region approaches $T_{\rm h}$.
 In this limit, $\beta$ reaches its maximum value

-which depends on the geometric and material parameters of the metadevice (supplementary text S1).
-As shown in Fig.~2A, the $\beta$ factor can be tuned continuously via the external hydraulic pressure from 0 to a maximum value of $\beta_{\rm max}=1.529$, which agrees with Eq.~(\ref{max}).
-The dependences of the maximum heat amplification factor $\beta_{\rm max}$ on both the geometric and material parameters of the hybrid metamaterial are discussed in more details in supplementary text S1.
+which depends on the geometric and material parameters of the metadevice ({\it SI Appendix}, section S4).
+As shown in Fig.~\ref{F2}{\it A}, the $\beta$ factor can be tuned continuously via the external hydraulic pressure from 0 to a maximum value of $\beta_{\rm max}$ = 1.529, which agrees with Eq.~(\ref{max}).
+The dependences of the maximum heat amplification factor $\beta_{\rm max}$ on both the geometric and material parameters of the hybrid metamaterial are discussed in more details in {\it SI Appendix}, section S4.